-MUSIC
+MUSIC AND ARTS

-This category, sponsored by TG4 Ireland, highlights the social value of music and the contribution it makes to regional culture, as expressed in television programmes.
-The criteria is unchanged from last year.
+This category, sponsored by TG4 Ireland, highlights the social value of music and arts and the contribution they make to regional culture and the culture of the smaller nations, as expressed in video creative content.

-The programmes may be short features, documentaries or coverage of musical performance.
+The entry may be a short-form report, documentary or coverage of performance.

 The subject matter is wide.
-It may be anything from the contribution of individuals to musical life to events based on music.
-It may be an examination of an issue relating to performance or distribution of music or evidence of how music can contribute to the cohesion of society.
-As long as music, the value of music, the love of music is at the core of the programme idea, the subject and treatment is acceptable.
+It may be anything from the contribution of individuals to musical and artistic life to coverage of arts and music events.
+It may be, for instance, an examination of an issue relating to artistic or musical performance or evidence of how arts and music can contribute to the cohesion of society.
+As long as music and the various arts, their value, the love of music and arts are at the core of the video content, any subject and treatment are acceptable.